Academy Member Inducted 2011Map & Directions

 - Listed in Best Lawyers in America (Construction, ADR)

-- Member of the American Arbitration Association's panels for Construction, Mediation, Commercial, Joint Venture, and Master Mediation-Construction for AZ, NM, OK and Tx.
+- Member of the American Arbitration Association's panels for Construction, Mediation, Commercial, Joint Venture, including Master Mediator Panel-Construction Division.

 - Selected by and profiled in AZBusiness Leaders 2016, 2017 and 2018 for Alternate Dispute Resolution.